Financial Optimism: Are You Too Optimistic—or Too Pessimistic—About Your Financial Future?

 2. Practice gratitude

 Start or end your day by listing 3 things you are grateful for.
-This 2-minute exercise rewired elderly pessimists to be more optimistic in just 2 weeks.
+This simple 2-minute exercise is proven to make people feel better about life.
+In a clinical study, writing down daily gratitudes helped older adults shift from pessimism to optimism in just two weeks.

 3. Visualize the future you want